20012024

 Biography

-I am an archaeologist, specialising in ancient Egypt, with research interests that include urbanism in the ancient world, lived religion, cultural interaction and the archaeology of cult.
-I am especially interested in how material culture and urban space can shed light on the lives of the non-elite in ancient Egypt.
+I am an archaeologist, specialising in ancient Egypt, with research interests that include urbanism, lived religion and cultural interaction in the ancient world.
+I am particularly interested in how material culture and urban space can shed light on the lives of the non-elite in ancient Egypt.

-I have worked as an archaeologist in Egypt, Sudan, the UK and Australia, but my primary fieldwork project is at the New Kingdom city of Akhetaten (modern Amarna), built by Egypt’s 'monotheistic' pharaoh Akhenaten.
-I am Assistant Director of the Amarna Project (University of Cambridge), the long-running archaeological expedition to the site.
+I have worked as an archaeologist in Egypt, Sudan, the UK and Australia, but my primary fieldwork project is at Akhetaten (modern Amarna), the late Bronze Age city built by the 'monotheistic' pharaoh Akhenaten, who promoted the sun god Aten as a sole creator.
+I direct the fieldwork program at Amarna on behalf of the McDonald Institute for Archaeological Research at the University of Cambridge (Amarna Project), working with the permission and assistance of the Egyptian Ministry of Tourism and Antiquities.
 I also serve as editor, alongside Dr Gianluca Miniaci (University of Pisa) and Dr Juan Carlos Moreno Garcìa (CNRS), for the book series Ancient Egypt in Context (Cambridge University Press), which seeks to connect Egyptology to the broader social sciences.

-• Excavating the Amarna cemeteries (2010 –): a multidisciplinary investigation of the non-elite cemeteries of Amarna, co-directed with Dr Gretchen Dabbs (Southern Illinois University) and funded by sources that have included the National Endowment for the Humanities, British Academy and the Egypt Exploration Society.
+• Amarna Cemetery Project (2010 –): A multidisciplinary investigation of the non-elite cemeteries of Amarna, co-directed with Dr Gretchen Dabbs (Southern Illinois University) and funded by sources that have included the National Endowment for the Humanities, British Academy and the Egypt Exploration Society.
 The project integrates archaeology and bioarchaeology to shed new light onto health in ancient urban centres, non-elite funerary practice in ancient Egypt and life under Akhenaten.
 See also:

 A. Stevens.
 2018.
 Death and the city: The cemeteries of Amarna in their urban context.
 Cambridge Archaeological Journal 28, 103-26.